-Further Information in relation to this service can be found here.
+Further Information in relation to HEAnet’s DVC Desktop Video Conferencing service can be found here.

 For assistance in relation to using this service please contact the ICT Services Helpdesk.

-Media Hosting Service: Users in MIC can avail of media hosting services offered by HEAnet.
+Users in MIC can avail of media hosting services offered by HEAnet.
 Users can upload their videos using an easy-to-use upload form.
 The videos are transcoded into formats suitable for streaming and podcasting.
 Once transcoded the videos can then be embedded in a user's website, or viewed using a unique URL.
-This service can be accessed using the following link

-Instructions on logging into your email account can be found here.
+Instructions about logging into your email account available here.

 Please remember to enter your username in the format below when logging into your email account.